Noeline Brown: Personal life

-She is a longtime member of the Australian Labor Party and appeared in It's Time advertisements for the party before the 1972 election.
+Brown is a longtime member of the Australian Labor Party and appeared in the "It's Time" advertisements for the party before the 1972 election.
 She has twice (1999 and 2003) run for New South Wales Parliament as an endorsed Labor Party candidate.

+In 2008, she was appointed as the Commonwealth's first Ambassador for Ageing, then reappointed for a second three-year term in 2011.

+Brown was a member of the Arts and Culture Board and a Patron of the Southern Highlands Regional Gallery.
+She worked with alcoholics and drug addicts at the Langton Clinic.
+She also spent two years with the NSW Premier's Council for Women.

-In 2017 she published a memoir, Living the 1960s, about her life in that decade when living in Marrickville in Sydney.
+Brown wrote an autobiography in 2005, called Noeline – Longterm Memoir.
+In 2017 she published a second memoir, Living the 1960s, about her life during that decade when living in Marrickville in Sydney.

-Noeline's most recent radio interviews have been for ABC Radio during 2018 and Stages podcast with Peter Eyers in 2019.